pmcollins/gumdrop/gumdrop.common/README.md

 ##### Basic Builder

-A [Builder](gumdrop/common/builder/Builder.java) is very simple: it binds Strings to setters and uses those bindings to populate instances.
+[Builder](gumdrop/common/builder/Builder.java) is very simple: it binds Strings to setters and uses those bindings to populate instances.

 Consider a `Name` class: